 If you’ve avoided a trust because you don’t know whom to name as your child’s trustee, Driscoll urges you to pick someone: “You can always change it, and documents can be revised.
 But I’d rather have a name down than leave it up to a judge to pick someone after I’m gone.
 You have no idea who that judge is going to pick.
 You, the parent, have the power, so use it.”

 You can bring some order and routine into the lives of your children at a time when they need it most.

 THE BENEFITS OF TAKING CONTROL WITH A TRUST

 Setting up a trust or a will with a trust component to it is one way to take back some control of how your children will be provided for should you and your spouse die.
 A trust is a legal agreement that puts someone else (whom you can choose), called a trustee, in charge of the assets you are leaving to your children.
 Control of your assets is then handed over to your children at a time that you have pre-determined they should gain full access.

 Driscoll adds, “It does take more time to set up a trust, but it will allow you, the parent, to decide who is going to manage the money for your children; and you can advise them how to do it as you would.
 The control factor is a huge benefit.”
 Driscoll says a trust allows you to control:

-- Whom the trustee or co-trustees would be—meaning you can pick someone who is money savvy or capable of hiring someone to manage money for your children.
-This person does NOT have to be the same person that you are choosing to raise your kids.
+Whom the trustee or co-trustees would be.
+You can pick someone who is money savvy or capable of hiring someone to manage money for your children.
+This person doesn’t have to be the same person that you are choosing to raise your kids.